Shishirise/ML-with-Python/CHATBOT/CHATBOT_LANGCHAIN/code_walkthrough.md

 #  LangChain Chatbot using Gemini API – Walkthrough

-This guide explains how a simple conversational chatbot works using [LangChain](https://github.com/langchain-ai/langchain) and [Google's Gemini models](https://ai.google.dev/).
+This guide explains how a simple conversational chatbot works using ML-with-Python/Frameworks/Langchain/Langchain.md.

 ---